 Sure, there’s some bad with balance transfers.
 But if you play your cards right you can just sail smoothly into debt repayment heaven.

+- Con #2: Retroactive interest.
 Another thing to note, if you don’t repay your balance before the grace period ends, some companies will charge you back interest from the beginning of your transfer.
-For instance, the credit card we’re using to repay our cat bill will charge us back interest for the entire year if we don’t pay up by August 15.

-Lastly, some credit cards charge a fee for transferring your balance.
-Most often the credit cards that offer 0% interest during the introductory period hit you with a transfer fee.
+- Con #3: Lastly, some credit cards charge a fee of 3% to 4% for transferring your balance.
 However depending on the interest of your current credit card, the fee may be well worth the benefit of no interest.

 How to Transfer Your Balance “Like a Boss…Uhh”

 - Be strategic.
 Have a plan from the very beginning of your balance transfer.
-If you have so much debt that you can’t possibly pay it within introductory decide what you want to do after.
-You can choose another card to transfer your balance to or ensure the card you transfer to has relatively low interest after the special and doesn’t charge retroactive interest.
+If you have so much debt that you can’t possibly pay it all within introductory, decide what you want to do after.

 - Don’t make frivolous new purchases.
-You shouldn’t party like it’s your birthday on the card you transfer your balance to even if it doesn’t charge interest on your new purchases right away.
+You shouldn’t party like it’s your birthday on the card you transfer your balance to even if it doesn’t charge interest on your new purchases for a while.
 Why?
-Because that may hinder you from being able to pay your old debt within the introductory period.
-Duh.
-Be intentional with your spending.
+Because that may hinder you from being able to pay your old debt off within the introductory period.

-- Establish a payment plan.
-Do not go into an introductory period thinking you have all the time in the world to pay off your balance.
+- Establish a debt pay off plan.
+Do not go into an credit card introductory period thinking you have all the time in the world to pay off your balance.
 Time flies.
-Before you know it you’ll be in the last few months leading up to the end of your promotional period.
-And if you can’t make the final payments you’ll have to scramble.
+Before you know it, you’ll be in the last few months leading up to the end of your promotional period.
+If you can’t make the final payments, you’ll have to scramble.